stg-tud/tigerseyeplugin/documentation/documents/usermanual/text/installation.md

 To install a newly created language it is currently necessary to export it as a plug-in.
 As in the [Examples](#examples) section described the project can be converted into a plug-in project using the Eclipse PDE tools.
-It is than necessary to add the `de.tud.stg.tigerseye` and the `de.tud.stg.tigerseye.eclipse.core` plug-ins as dependencies.
+It is than necessary to add the `de.tud.stg.tigerseye.eclipse` and the `de.tud.stg.tigerseye.eclipse.core` plug-ins as dependencies.
 The core plug-in provides the `dslLanguages` extension point.
 This point has to be extended by declaring what the language class of the exported